-The University of Wisconsin Madison Institute for Clinical and Translational Research’s Dissemination and Implementation (D&I) Launchpad’s 2022 D&I Short Course: Human-Centered Design for Implementation & Impact.
+The University of Wisconsin – Madison Institute for Clinical and Translational Research’s Dissemination and Implementation (D&I) Launchpad invites you to attend the 2022 D&I Short Course: Human-Centered Design for Implementation & Impact.
 You won’t want to miss this Short Course!

-This free 2-day in-person Short Course features Dr. Enola Proctor and Dr. Aaron Lyon as visiting faculty.
-They will lead workshop and panel sessions to elucidate how to leverage methods from human centered design to support implementation and scale dissemination efforts for wide-spread impact.
-They will also facilitate interactive small group sessions to apply the concepts and one-on-one consults where they provided insights on your projects.
+This two-day, in-person Short Course features Dr. Enola Proctor and Dr. Aaron Lyon as visiting faculty.
+They will lead engaging lecture and panel sessions on how to transform methods from human-centered design to support implementation and scale dissemination efforts for widespread impact.
+They will facilitate hands-on, interactive small group sessions to apply the concepts and one-on-one consults where they provide insights on your projects!

 2022 Visiting Faculty